Next: Projects, Up: Maintaining [Contents][Index]

 version control system.
 To disable VC entirely, set the customizable

-variable vc-handled-backends
+variable vc-handled-backends to nil

 (see Customizing VC).